nicolechung/visual_studio_code_test/README.md

-# genesis-test README
+# design-token-test README

-This is the README for your extension "genesis-test".
+This is the README for your extension "test design token name".
 After writing up a brief description, we recommend including the following sections.

 ## Features